jeistt/CS362-004-U2017/projects/README.md

-I added bugs to 4 of the refactored functions.
+I added bugs to 4 of the refactored functions, which are located in the cardEffecs.c file.